viperproject/silicon/utils/symbolicRecording/README_symbolicRecord.txt

     3) For DOT-Graph-Visualisation:
-       a) Make sure you have GraphViz installed. www.graphviz.org b1) You use the created dot_input.dot file as input for one of the GraphViz-tools OR b2) you use the available batch-file visualise_dot.bat, which will automatically call dot and create a PNG-file with the graph.
+       a) Make sure you have GraphViz installed. www.graphviz.org b1) You use the created dot_input.dot file as input for one of the GraphViz-tools OR b2) you use the available batch-file \utils\symbolicRecording\visualise_dot.bat, which will automatically call dot and create a PNG-file with the graph.
           Make sure you have set the correct path to the GraphViz directory in the batchfile.

     4) For HTML-Visualisation:
        a1) Open \utils\symbolicRecording\sedebuggertree\example.html OR
-       a2) use the batchfile "visualise_HTML.bat".
+       a2) use the batchfile \utils\symbolicRecording\visualise_HTML.bat

     Recommendation when using the batch-files: Open a 2nd Terminal in intelliJ (rightclick on Terminal -> New Session), use one Terminal for executing your files, use the other